-The Broadland Care and Repair service is a chargeable service to help residents with grant applications, check entitlements for benefits and oversee grant eligible adaptation work.
+The South Norfolk Care and Repair service is a chargeable service to help residents with grant applications, check entitlements for benefits and oversee grant eligible adaptation work.
 No upfront costs are required as the charge is incorporated into the grant procedure.
-At present the fee is 15% and is capped at £1,500.
+At present the fee is 15% or 10% dependant on the tenure of the property.